dendinho-e-bolinha/FEUP-FSI/LOGBOOK4.md

 ```

 The `envp` array is the array of environment variables that will be passed to the resulting process.
 Therefore,
-if we pass `NULL` to it, no environment variables will be passed to the resulting process and, if we pass `environment`,
+if we pass `NULL` to it, no environment variables will be passed to the resulting process and, if we pass `environ`,
 the calling process' environment variables will be passed to the resulting process.

 <br>